dream80/lucky-blockchain/README.md

 # How to use lucky

 Lucky can be used as a blockchain gift coin
 We hope that lucky will be used to like(点赞), reward（打赏）, donate（捐赠）, and pay for knowledge（知识付费）.
 If you like a person,
 like his creation,
 like his contribution,
-give him some lucky,
+give him some LUCKY,

 hope he can have better luck and create better things

 Everyone is the node and center of this world, if they do great things, they deserve to be encouraged